How to Automate Customer Service for Real Results

 Measuring What Matters for Long-Term Success

-Flipping the switch on your new automated system isn't the finish line—it's the starting block.
+Flipping the switch on your new automated system isn't the finish line—it’s the starting block.
 The best automation strategies I've seen are the ones that are always learning and evolving.
-To get there, you have to measure what actually matters and look past vanity metrics.
+To get there, you have to measure what actually matters and look past the simple vanity metrics.

 Key Metrics for Automation Success